patatetom/sdcard/README.md

 ## usage

 > _it's important to note that, by default, `sdcard` remembers the contents (metadata) of visited folders :_
-> _in other words, the addition, deletion or modification on the Android system side of a previously visited location will not be reflected by `sdcard`, unless you use the `-n` option._
+> _in other words, modifications on the Android system side of a previously visited location will not be reflected by `sdcard`, unless you use the `-n` option._
 >
 > _the examples below are taken from the user side installation above._